Biological Science (BSC)

 This course introduces students to the field of bioinformatics, specifically exploring theory and application of methods used to analyze large-scale biological data sets.
 Students will apply computational and statistical theories to high-throughput genomic data.
 The main focus of the course is distinguishing between the available tools while learning about genomics, structural bioinformatics, and functional genomics.

 This course focuses on the biological mechanisms of drug absorption, distribution, metabolism, excretion, and mechanisms of action with an emphasis on cellular responses to drugs.
 Students will learn the basic mathematical principles of pharmacokinetics and receptor binding as well as the relationship between drug concentration and effects.
 The mechanisms of action and side effects of selected classes of drugs will be covered as well as background information on the pathological conditions they treat.

 Permission of the instructor required.
 Under faculty direction, students will engage in Biology/Biotechnology research individually or in a student group.
 Students will complete at least 2 of the following tasks: identify a novel research question, analyze literature, design an experiment to test the question, acquire skills for experimentation, collect data, analyze data and/or present findings.
 The course will conclude with a written research report.
 It is recommended that students take either BSCC 2910, CHMC 2910, IDH 2009, or IDS 2911 prior to taking this course.
-This course may be taken for maximum credit of 4.
+This course may be repeated for a maximum of four credits.